This high-protein Basque cheesecake made with cottage cheese is rich, creamy, and packed with 15g of protein per slice.

 Introduction

-Hey there, my fabulous food lovers!
-Today, we’re diving fork-first into a dessert that’s rich, creamy, and shockingly low in carbs: the Creamy Keto Burnt Cheesecake (Basque-Style, Gluten-Free & Low Carb)!
-Imagine a dessert that feels like a warm hug on a plate, with a luscious, custard-like center and a caramelized, almost brûléed top — all without the sugar crash.
-Whether you’re planning a cozy night in or dazzling friends at your next gathering, this indulgent treat is about to become your new keto go-to.
+Hey foodie fam! 😎✨ Today we’re diving fork-first into a dessert that’s basically cheating the system — say hello to the Creamy Keto Burnt Cheesecake (Basque-Style, Gluten-Free & Low Carb)!
+Imagine biting into a custardy, melt-in-your-mouth center topped with that gorgeous caramelized, almost brûléed crust — all the indulgence, none of the sugar crash 🍰💖.
+Whether you’re planning a chill night in, treating your squad, or flexing at your next dinner party, this cheesecake is about to become your ultimate keto BFF.

-Basque cheesecake has earned its reputation as a showstopping dessert, and now it’s more versatile than ever.
-Serve it warm for melt-in-your-mouth goodness, chilled for a firmer bite, or at room temperature with a dollop of whipped cream or a few berries.
-It’s perfect for dinner parties, holidays, or as a treat-yourself moment on a regular Tuesday.
+Basque cheesecake is famous for a reason — it’s showstopping, versatile, and totally mood-lifting.
+Serve it warm for ooey-gooey comfort, chilled for a firmer bite, or room-temp with a dollop of whipped cream or a few berries 🍓.
+Perfect for holidays, dinner parties, or just treating yourself on a random Tuesday when you need a little extra happiness.

 Budget Information